nikola-bodrozic/react-express-api/README.md

 ### Running Cypress tests

-start only react app, response from API is mocked
+start only react app, response from API is mocked.
+In react folder

 ```sh
 yarn cypress open